Xceptor Limited (Xceptor) is the operator and controller of www.xceptor.com (Website) and the following products and services:

-Consent means freely given consent, which is specific, informed and an unambiguous indication of your wish by which you, by a statement or clear affirmative action, signify agreement to the processing of personal data relating to you.
+Consent means freely given consent, which is specific, informed, and an unambiguous indication of your wish by which you, by a statement or clear affirmative action, signify agreement to the processing of personal data relating to you.

-Internal Third Parties means other companies in the Xceptor Group who are based in the US, Singapore and South Africa and provide support services.
+Internal Third Parties means other companies in the Xceptor Group who are based in the US, Singapore, and South Africa and provide support services.

 External Third Parties means:

-- Service providers, agents, subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on our behalf including but not limited to IT and system administration service, telemarketing, marketing, and despatch of corporate gift providers.
+- Service providers, agents, subcontractors and other associated organizations for the purposes of completing tasks and providing services to you on our behalf including but not limited to IT and system administration service, telemarketing, marketing, and despatch of corporate gift providers.

 - Cookiebot by Usercentrics for the purposes of obtaining consent for use of non-essential cookies.

-- Third party event organisers.
+- Third party event organizers.

 - Professional advisers including lawyers, bankers, auditors and insurers who provide consultancy, banking, legal, insurance and accounting services.